0xdanelia/regex_turing_machine/README.md

 - The tape is a line beginning with a `!` followed by a string of `0`s and `1`s.
 - The read/write head is a line beginning with a `[` followed by a preset amount of whitespace and ending with a `^`.
 - The current instruction is a line beginning with a `#` and followed by the name of the current instruction.
-- The instruction sets are the remaining lines, formatted like `>C.I:WMN-`
+- The instruction sets are the remaining lines, formatted like `>C.I:WMN`
-  - `C`: current instruction name.
+  - `C` current instruction name.
-  - `I`: the input from the current tape position.
+  - `I` the input from the current tape position.
 Either `0` or `1`.
 Each instruction has execution parameters for both inputs.
-  - `W`: the output to be written to the tape at the current position.
+  - `W` the output to be written to the tape at the current position.
 Either `0` or `1`.
-  - `M`: the movement of the read/write head.
+  - `M` the movement of the read/write head.
 A `0` moves the head one position to the left.
 A `1` moves it to the right.
-  - `N`: the name of the next instruction to be executed at the new tape position.
+  - `N` the name of the next instruction to be executed at the new tape position.

-This is an example of a tape with one instruction set named `INST`:
+This is an example of a tape with one instruction set named `INST`

 ```
 !0000000000000000000001000000000000000000000000